bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Cloudy
+- Rain
-- 76% humidity
+- 78% humidity
 - 10 mph wind
-- 88% cloud cover
+- 89% cloud cover
 - 27 AQI 🟩
-- 0.17 inches of rain expected in the next 48 hours
+- 0.2 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>